 From about two weeks ago, a piece about seven minutes long.
 Presenters like Jo Hayward seem incapable of engaging in rational discussions about gender-related issues.
 They shamelessly state there should be gender balance in the House of Commons, while not being perturbed by the shortage of women working as long-distance lorry drivers, construction workers, workers clearing multi-tonne blockages of faeces, tampons, sanitary towels, and disposable nappies in the sewage systems… no, women are not to take on ‘glass cellar’ jobs.
 To this day, the vast majority of applicants to become prospective parliamentary candidates (at least where anti-meritocratic all-women shortlists aren’t in place) are men.
 As always, when feminists demand equality / diversity, they’re demanding special treatment.
 A plague on all their houses, and on the houses of the idiot men (e.g. David Cameron, Vince Cable, Lord Davies of Abersoch…) who hand them what they ask for on a plate, thereby disadvantaging men as a class.

 About Mike Buchanan

-J4MB remains the only party in the English-speaking world campaigning for the human rights of men and boys on many fronts.
+J4MB remains the only party in the English-speaking world which is resolutely anti-feminist and campaigns for the human rights of men and boys on many fronts.
 Those rights are assaulted by states' actions and inactions in many areas, almost always to privilege women and girls.
 20 such areas were explored in the party's 2015 general election manifesto.